 I’m a working screenwriter/script consultant and script doctor with twenty years of professional experience working in the trenches of Hollywood.
-My nineteen assignments, one spec, and thirteen produced films have opened festivals, premiered on Lifetime, LMN, HBO Canada, Fox, SyFy, HereTV, NBC Universal, The Movie Network, and have been distributed globally.
+My twenty-three assignments, one spec sale, two TV pilots assignments, and fifteen produced films have opened festivals, premiered on Lifetime, LMN, HBO Canada, Fox, SyFy, HereTV, NBC Universal, The Movie Network, and have been distributed globally.
 I’ve been blessed to work with Academy Award® winning producers, veteran directors, and Academy Award®, Emmy®, and Golden Globe® acting nominees on my films.

 I offer professional screenplay consultation on your feature or TV script to help push it to the next level—not traditional “coverage.”
 I also don’t offer promises to know what the studios are buying today (nobody truly knows), but if your script needs help, my real-world experience and insights can bring your project to the next level.
 The only mantra to follow is: “Write from a place of honesty and truth and always do your best work—every time out.”